Friday, July 27, 2012

 The Dialectic is Ruthless

-“Occupy the Economy – Challenging Capitalism.
-In conversation with Richard Barsamian.” by Richard Wolff, 2012.
+“Occupy the Economy – Challenging Capitalism, in conversation with Richard Barsamian” by Richard Wolff, 2012

 The dirty secret of American politics is that no one is supposed to ever think about the ‘big picture.’
 We are supposed to plod away, either observing passively or cheering our ostensible political party while the corporate press discusses the acceptable or ginned-up issues.
 How much austerity should we have?
 How great small businessmen are!
 How culture-war politics are the only politics.
 How stupid those who don’t agree with us are.
 How afraid we should be of terrorism.
 How the ruling taste-makers are always right, considerate and noble.